Q. Does the library pay open access publication costs?

 - 16Technology

 Libraries and Cultural Resources does not pay article processing charges for Open Access publications on behalf of authors.
-We do participate in a number of programs that grant discounts, please check the research guide for more information about this.
+We do participate in a number of programs that grant discounts.

 Open Access continues to be an important value for Libraries and Cultural Resources, and we continue to support it in numerous ways: